MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/README.md

 [`Addressing Common Arguments.pdf`](./Addressing%20Common%20Arguments.pdf)
 ---

-### 3. Cerebral Emotions in AI: Extended Diagrams & Graphics
+### 3. Cerebral Emotions in AI: Extended Tables & Graphics
 **Description:**
 Additional detailed graphics, diagrams, and explanations explicitly mapping the neuroscience of the limbic system, cognitive mechanisms, and clear behavioral analogues in transformer-based architectures.
 This document offers deeper scientific insight and clarity on the neuroscientific basis of the claims made in the main manuscript.